tower-rs/tower-http/README.md

 - `Compression` and `Decompression` to compress/decompress response bodies.
 - `FollowRedirect` to automatically follow redirection responses.

-See the [docs] for the complete list of middlewares.
+See the [docs] for the complete list of middleware.

-Middlewares uses the [`http`] crate as the HTTP interface so they're compatible with any library or framework that also uses [`http`].
+Middleware uses the [`http`] crate as the HTTP interface so they're compatible with any library or framework that also uses [`http`].
 For example [hyper].

-The middlewares were originally extracted from one of [@EmbarkStudios] internal projects.
+The middleware were originally extracted from one of [@EmbarkStudios] internal projects.

 ## Examples